AAA Scholarship Foundation

 About AAA Scholarship Foundation

 The AAA Scholarship Foundation awards scholarships solely to qualifying low-income, disabled and/or displaced students.
 The typical AAA Scholarship student is an ethnic minority living with a struggling single parent/caregiver in a high crime community.
 More than 85 percent of AAA scholarships are distributed to children at or below 185 percent of poverty.
 Many children are either below grade level, failing at their previous school or both when they receive a scholarship.
-Parents, who find their children in these circumstances and care about their future, look for viable options.
+Parents, who find their children in these circumstances and are concerned about their future, look for viable options.
 They seek an atmosphere that challenges their child and will reverse inadequate learning, social patterns and the potential lifelong negative impact.
 They wish to change their child’s learning environment, acquaintances and the unfortunate predictable outcomes associated with school failure.

-Click here for a pdf of this spotlight story.
+Click here for a pdf of this Student Spotlight

 Filed Under: Scholarship Spotlight